LyaLera/Basic-Review/GIT.md

 ## Stage and Snapshot
 _git status_ - show modified files in working directory, staged for your next commit
-**git add [file]** - add a file as it looks now to your next commit (stage)
+**git status** - show modified files in working directory, staged for your next commit **git add [file]** - add a file as it looks now to your next commit (stage)
 1. git reset [file] - unstage a file while retaining the changes in working directory
 + git diff - diff of what is changed but not staged